 This blog series is for all women, single, married, and in between.
-I am Coach Marlene and am known as the dating coach for single women.
+I am Coach Marlene, known as the dating coach for single women.

 My mission is to help ALL women become the very best versions of themselves and live their best lives.

-I am a big supporter and advocate for women to establish a self-care program in their daily routine.
+I am a big supporter and advocate for women to establish a self-care program in their daily routines.
 It’s a must!

-It’s one of the most essential habits that establishes the goal of being your best self and offering your best self to the world around you.
+It’s one of the most essential habits that establishes the goal of being your best self and offering it to the world around you.

 In Part One, we looked at the first steps to change.

-In Part Two, we looked at how the lack of self-care leads to unhappiness in our lives.
+In Part Two, we looked at how the lack of self-care leads to unhappiness.